Hydrostatic Testing: What is it, how does it work, and what are the benefits?

 Meeting DOT Specifications for hydrostatic testing

-Sometimes, hydrostatic testing is required for vehicles with a gross vehicle weight of more than 26000 pounds.
 Hydrostatic testing is also mandated by the Department of Transportation (DOT) as part of the certification process to show that a cargo tank and its fittings are able to maintain an airtight seal under pressure when being filled or emptied.
 This ensures that they do not leak any flammable fluids during their use.
-The DOT’s rules mandate this test before each new filling or emptying event in order to prevent catastrophic damage in case there was a puncture somewhere along the way.
+The DOT’s rules mandate this test at present intervals in order to prevent catastrophic damage in case there was a puncture somewhere along the way.

 How do I avoid disasters with hydrostatic testing?